Volta a Catalunya

 The Volta a Catalunya ([ˈvɔltə ə kətəˈluɲə]; Tour of Catalonia, Vuelta a Cataluña) is a road bicycle race held annually in Catalonia, Spain.

 It is one of three World Tour stage races in Spain, together with the Vuelta a España and the Tour of the Basque Country.
-The race has had several different calendar dates, running before in September, June and May.
+The race has had several different calendar dates, having been previously run in September, June and May.
 Since 2010 it has been on the calendar in late March as part of the UCI World Tour.

 Raced over seven days, it covers the autonomous community of Catalonia in Northeast Spain and contains one or more stages in the mountain region of the Pyrenees.
 The race traditionally finishes with a stage in Barcelona, Catalonia's capital, on a circuit with the famous Montjuïc climb and park.

 First held in 1911, the Volta a Catalunya is the fourth-oldest still-existing cycling stage race in the world.
 Only the Tour de France (1903), the Tour of Belgium (1908) and the Giro d'Italia (1909) are older.
-It was the second cycling event organized on the Iberian Peninsula, only after the amateur and sub-23 race Volta a Tarragona (1908), equally held in Catalonia but no longer on the calendar.
+It was the second cycling event organized on the Iberian Peninsula, after the amateur and sub-23 race Volta a Tarragona (1908), also held in Catalonia but no longer on the calendar.
 Catalan cycling icon Mariano Cañardo won the race seven times in the 1920s and 1930s, setting an unsurpassed record.

 In 2018, the one-day women's competition reVolta was organised on the same day of the last men's stage.
+In 2024, the reVolta was replaced by a women's stage race, which is currently a category 2.1 UCI event.

 History

 The pioneering days

 The Volta a Catalunya was created in 1911 by cycling journalist Miquel Arteman, editor of Barcelona-based sports newspaper El Mundo Deportivo.
 Arteman partnered with Narcisse Masferrer, president of Spanish Cycling Union, and Jaume Grau, founder and owner of El Mundo Deportivo.

 The first edition was held from 6 to 8 January 1911.
 43 riders signed up but only 34 started on Barcelona's Plaça de Sarrià.
 The first stage was run from Barcelona to Tarragona at 97 km, the second from Tarragona to Lleida at 111 km and the final 157 km stage from Lleida back to Barcelona, totaling 363 km.
 22 riders finished the race on the Velodrome di Sants.
-Catalan rider Seabastià Masdeu won the first and third stage and became the first overall winner.
+Catalan rider Seabastià Masdeu won the first and third stages and became the first overall winner.
 The winner's average speed was 23 km/h.

 The Club Deportivo Barcelona, presided by Miquel Arteman, took on the race organization in 1912 and 1913.
 The event was still organized on a three-stage format and amassed large numbers of spectators along the largely unpaved roads.
-Local Catalan riders Josép Magdalena and Juan Martí won the second and third edition.
-After 1913 the Volta a Catalunya was suspended because of World War I and reprised in 1920, but was discontinued again the next two years because of the chaotic return of the race.
+Local Catalan riders Josép Magdalena and Juan Martí won the second and third editions, respectively.
+After 1913, the Volta a Catalunya was suspended because of World War I; it was reprised in 1920, but was discontinued again over the next two years because of the chaotic return of the race.